-The last inlet may require an adjustment of spacing (usually a smaller spacing) in order to comply with criteria to limit the last $Q{BP}$ to 0.10 cfs (0.003 m3/s).
-Inlets should always have a minimum spacing of 20 ft (7 m) to enable the bypass water to reestablish its flow against the face of curb.
+Verify Q{BP} downstream of the final inlet is less than 0.10 cfs (0.003 m3/s).
+The spacing between inlets should be a minimum of 20 ft (7 m) to enable the bypass water to reestablish flow against the face of curb.

 Keep in mind that the deeper a gutter flows, the more efficient the inlet will perform.
-The 300 ft (90 meter) spacing for inlets shown in Example 5-1 is not a requirement.
-This distance is a maintenance guideline for situations where catch basins dump directly into a trunk-line.
-See section 6-2 for further design guidance.
+Generally 300 ft (90 meter) spacing between inlets is the maximum allowed, see Section 6-2 for further discussion.